TW-Robotics/morobot-arduino_esp/README.md

 - endeffector<br>
   Use the different grippers in combination with the robots.
 ### Supported microcontrollers
-- Arduino Mega
+- Arduino Mega - Control up to 3 morobots
-- ESP32
+- ESP32 - Control up to 2 morobots
 ### Supported robot types
 - morobot-s (rrp)
 - morobot-s (rrr)